-The largest lake in North America, considered as one of most spectacular lakes in the entire country, Tahoe straddles the California and Nevada border.
+One of the most alluring lake retreats in North America, considered as one of most spectacular lakes in the entire country, Lake Tahoe straddles the California and Nevada border.
 Its northern region offers a more tranquil, sophisticated experienced, while its southern counterpart is known for its party-happy casino atmosphere.
 While it’s well-known as one of the top winter ski destinations, summer brings the opportunity to do a host of things to do as well.

 Heavenly Mountain Gondola Ride (Nearby Hotels)

-Visitors come from around the world to ski in Tahoe, and Heavenly Ski Resort is a favorite, but if you don’t come when those soaring slopes are covered in snow, the warmer months offer the chance to take the gondola ride and soak up the breathtaking panoramic vistas of Lake Tahoe, Carson Valley and Desolation Wilderness.
+Heavenly Ski Resort is one of the best ski resorts in Lake Tahoe, but if you don’t come when those soaring slopes are covered in snow, the warmer months offer the chance to take the gondola ride and soak up the breathtaking panoramic vistas of Lake Tahoe, Carson Valley and Desolation Wilderness.
 There are lots of other summertime activities here too, including zip line tours and 4X4 mountain tours.
 You could start out your morning by taking in the very best view of the lake, and then enjoy whizzing on the zip lines, playing on the ropes course and hiking on the scenic trails.

 Sierra Cloud Cruise (Nearby Hotels)